CETONI-Software/cetoni_elements_doc/CETONI_Elements_Manual_EN/database_EN/database_EN.rst

 .. code-block:: sql

-   SELECT b.LogDatetime, a.Name, a.Label, b.Value
+   SELECT b.log_datetime, a.name, a.label, b.value
-   FROM tbl_data_log AS b
+   FROM data_log AS b
-   INNER JOIN tbl_process_data as a ON (b.fk_tblProcessData_id=a.id)
+   INNER JOIN process_data as a ON (b.process_data_id=a.id)
-   WHERE a.Label LIKE '%Flow%'
+   WHERE a.label LIKE '%Flowmeter%'

 This is the resulting table from the given SQL statement: